 Center for Disease Control

 Prescriptions are issued in line with safe prescribing guidelines, are always subject to the rules of the country where they are dispensed and not appropriate or guaranteed in every case.

-My Digital Doctor is available in specific locations.
+This service is available on selected plans.
 As a member, you will need to confirm what services are available in your policy documents or by contacting your HR representative.

 FIND OUT MORE